abhishek-maurya576/Comeback/README.md

 - 🚀 **Fake Compatibility Check**: Pretends to check if your device is compatible with the app
 - 🤣 **AI-Generated Humor**: Uses Gemini API to generate funny rejection messages
+- 💬 **Smart Chat Mode**: Engage in witty conversations with AI-generated comebacks in multiple styles
 - 🌐 **Multilingual Support**: Available in English, Spanish, French, and Hindi
 - 🎨 **Theme Customization**: Choose from various color themes and toggle dark mode
 - 👤 **Personalized Messages**: Create custom rejection messages including your name